by Lindy Gamolo

 Finally, I would love to hear from anyone who would like to swap paper bookmarks!
 You may email me here.

 Thank you very much, Robin!
 We can’t thank Robin and, of course, Willy and Liudmila, enough for agreeing to share their collections with us.
 For those interested to share their own bookmark-collecting stories, contact Bookbed.
-Our readers want to see your collection, too.
-Ciao for now! ☁
+Our readers want to see your collection, too! ☁